-Polish law requires that concessions be obtained in order to perform the activities listed below (the responsible issuing authority is indicated for each type of activity).
-Concessions are granted for a period of no less than five years (unless otherwise requested by the enterprise) and no more than 50 years.
+Concessions are granted for a period of no less than five years (unless otherwise requested by the entrepreneur) and no more than 50 years.
 Concessions are granted upon the completion of administrative proceedings or, if the number of concessions is limited, following a public tender.
 The authority issuing the concession may monitor the activities of the entity that received a concession within the limits specified by the law.
-The time required for issuing a concession depends largely on the given case.
-By law the authorities should not exceed a 2-month period for such proceedings.